Chapter 36. Adjusting ID ranges manually

 In some cases, you may want to create a new IdM ID range in addition to the original one; for example, when a replica has run out of IDs and the original IdM ID range is depleted.

 Adding a new IdM ID range does not create new DNA ID ranges automatically.
-You need to assign new DNA ID ranges manually as needed.
-For more information on how to do this, see Adjusting DNA ID ranges manually.
+You must assign new DNA ID ranges to replicas manually as needed.
+For more information on how to do this, see assigning DNA ID ranges manually.

 To create a new IdM ID range, use the

 ipa idrange-addcommand.
-You need to specify the new range name, the first ID number of the range and the range size:
+You must specify the new range name, the first ID number of the range and the range size:

 # ipa idrange-add IDM.EXAMPLE.COM_new_range --base-id=1000000 --range-size=200000 ------------------------------------------ Added ID range "IDM.EXAMPLE.COM_new_range" ------------------------------------------ Range name: IDM.EXAMPLE.COM_new_range First Posix ID of the range: 1000000 Number of IDs in the range: 200000 Range type: local domain range